wgm2111/wgm-mie-scattering/README.md

 ```

-## You can also install to import `mie_scattering` from any directory.
+## Install to import from any directory

-For a system install use:
+For a system wide install use:
 ```
   $ python setup.py install
 ```